 The district periodically applies pesticides inside the buildings.
-Information regarding the application of pesticides is available from the Director of Operations at 456-9332.
+Information regarding the application of pesticides is available from the Buildings and Grounds Director at 456-9332.

 Food Allergies of Students

 Responsibilities of Teachers:

 If you have a child in your classroom with severe food allergies, the following steps will be taken: